suretrust/daily-tech-journal/README.md

-## Welcome to my daily tech journal
+## Welcome to my daily tech journal (written using less technical terms)

 #### (14-01-2020): Differences between an Array and a LinkedList